 - The value of the policy (premiums will usually go up by about $50 or $75 for each million)

 - Your personal risk factors.
 For example, do you have driving tickets on your record?
 What does your credit score look like?
-(Yes, your credit score has an effect on your insurance.)
+(Yes, your credit score can have an effect on your insurance.)
 The cleaner your record, the less of a risk you are to an insurance company.

 Pro tip: To save money on your umbrella policy by possibly getting a discount, get your umbrella policy from the same company that writes your standard policies.